lwolf/lwolf.github.io/content/post/migrate-infrastructure-to-kubernetes-building-baremetal-cluster.md

 ```

-All SystemD units for minions is self describing and has nothing special.
+All SystemD units for minions is self-describing and has nothing special.
 The only thing worth mentioning is DNS.
 It took me few days at the beginning to understand this
 chicken-egg problem.
-Kubernetes by itself has no DNS service, and you should install it afterwards.
+Kubernetes by itself has no DNS service, and you should install it afterward.
-In fact it is really easy - just create service and replication controller from receipts,
+In fact, it is really easy - just create service and replication controller from receipts,
 which you can find in the Kubernetes repository.
-But, you need to decide about your internal domain zone and service IP address of your dns server
+But, you need to decide about your internal domain zone and service IP address of your DNS server
 before you create your minions and write it in your kubelet config.
-So you need minion to deploy dns service, but you need to configure minion to know IP address of the future DNS.
+So you need a minion to deploy DNS service, but you need to configure minion to know IP address of the future DNS.

 ```
     ExecStart=/opt/bin/kubelet \